tokenized/docs/intro-tokenized-protocol-messages.md

-# Tokenized Protocol Documentation
+# Tokenized Protocol Messages
 The tokenized protocol builds upon the original Tokeda Token management system defined by Joannes Vermorel.
 It is what is called a fire and forget protocol where each token operation is sent onto the blockchain and must be subsequently confirmed as valid by a Tokenized smart contract agent.
 Confirmation is a 3 step process which is as folows:
 1. Receive and unpack message
 2. Evaluate message instruction in terms of contract rules
 3. Create and send response

 Responses to messages are also sent on-chain.
 A response is either a confirmation of the action requested, or a rejection message.
 Any confirmations that make material changes to the contract which need to be evaluated in-order for the contract state to be recalculated also contain embedded timestamps such that the true state of the contract can be truthfully established in the event of a blockchain re-organisation.

 ##Messages
 The protocol is comprised of 29 separate action messages which are broken up into 7 groups as defined below.
+With these actions, Tokenized provides a complete platform for the issuance, management and use of any type of digitized asset that can be created.
 ###1.
 Contract actions
 Contract actions are used to establish and modify smart contracts that are operated by a smart contract agent.
 The contract actions are as follows:
 * <a href="../protocol/contract-offer">Contract Offer</a>